monicatang/news-extension/README.md

-# news-extension
+# Breaking News Chrome Extension
-Displays top headlines from various news sources upon opening a new tab and allows user to follow certain stories.
+Built in HTML, CSS, and ReactJS, this chrome extension displays top headlines using the <a href="https://newsapi.org/">News API</a>.
+Users can filter stories by search keywords and category as well as follow specific news stories.